Phase 2

 Overview

-Coastal GasLink – together with LNG Canada – has an opportunity to leverage the existing infrastructure from Phase 1 to safely deliver additional lower-carbon Canadian LNG to the world.
+Coastal GasLink–together with LNG Canada–has an opportunity to leverage the existing infrastructure from the pipeline to safely deliver additional lower-carbon Canadian LNG to the world.

 cgl-phase2-wilde-row1200x675.jpg